Odizinne/HeadsetControl-Qt/README.md

 PyQt6 Gui for headsetcontrol.<br/>
 Windows / linux compatible.

-For linux this was designed for use with plasma icons.
-Gnome users should have a look at [headsetcontrol-indicator](https://github.com/Odizinne/headsetcontrol-indicator) instead.
-For any other environment, light custom icon will be used by default.

 ![image](assets/screenshot.png)

 Features a tray icon with battery status in tooltip.<br/>
 Lights state will be restored on next start.

+Linux compatibility was designed with plasma system icons in mind.
+Gnome users should have a look at [headsetcontrol-indicator](https://github.com/Odizinne/headsetcontrol-indicator) instead.
+For any other environment, light custom icons will be used by default.
+You can change it in application settings.

 ## Download
 Precompiled windows binaries can be found in [release](https://odizinne.net/Odizinne/HeadsetControl-Qt/releases/latest) section